shantmalk/project_MCP-python/README.md

 	-	Create a working prototype script
 	-	Once we know exactly what we want, refine and generalize the script into reusable functions

+# Notes

+Useful tips for reference:

+1. Queries built in Microsoft Access can be loaded directly into Python using an SQL query (i.e. "SELECT * FROM qselSomeQuery" works)
+	-	Queries that rely on UNION will **NOT** load directly into Python, even if a query indirectly references another query that uses a UNION, the SQL query will fail in Python
+	-	A work around is to convert UNION queries into tables in Microsoft Access (i.e. make the data static) - this way you can call the table made from the UNION rather than the UNION itself

 # Examples
 ## Example 1
 Make tables to count the number of lesions found in the LAD/LCx/RCA for each processed patient.
 Split results into STEMI versus Other MI groups.
 Recreate the table below.